ally93/Wheeler-Dealer/README.md

 docker-compose build
 docker-compose up
 ```
-6. Once you run these commands, you can open the application in VS Code by typing the terminal command `code .` while in the project directory.
-From there, you can navigate around with the application!
+6. Once you run these commands, you can open the application in VS Code by typing the terminal command `code .`.
 7. Once your docker is running go to http://localhost:3000 to see the website and you can utilize the navigation through the links on top of the page.

 <p>&nbsp;</p>